tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 index
 is 1.
 Hence to get the value as intended by the standard we need to subtract 1 from the index reported in [R1-081483]_.

+The alternative model is based on the physical error model developed for this simulator and explained in the following subsections.
+This scheme is able to adapt the MCS selection to the actual PHY layer performance according to the specific CQI report.
+According to their definition, a CQI index is assigned when a single PDSCH TB with the modulation coding scheme and code rate correspondent to that CQI index in table 7.2.3-1 of [TS36.213]_ can be received with an error probability less than 0.1.
+In case of wideband CQIs, the reference TB includes all the RBGs available in order to have a reference based on the whole available resources; while, for subband CQIs, the reference TB is sized as the RBGs.

 Round Robin (RR) Scheduler